AdobeDocs/commerce-php/src/pages/developer/components/dependency-injection.md

 Service classes that do not exist in the codebase, such as [proxies], [factories], and [interceptors] that are declared in code or in a configuration, are generated with the help of the compiler.

-## Injection types used in Magento
+## Injection types

-The following code sample highlights the two types of dependency injections used in Magento:
+The following code sample highlights the two types of dependency injections used in Adobe Commerce and Magento Open Source:

 ```php
 <?php